APPLY ASAP: Design/Building Professional & Architecture Student Application

 When you apply you will be able to select one or more of the following options for participating in AiS:

-OPTION 5: Partner with a teacher to design a custom virtual residency including one to two sessions while students are in distance learning.
-This would include live video sessions via a web-based platform used by the school, where you interact with the students and teacher.
+OPTION 5: Partner with a teacher to design a custom virtual residency including one to two sessions while students are in distance learning (typically an hour long session per week).

-OPTION 6: Partner with a teacher to design a custom virtual residency including three to six sessions while students are in distance learning.
-This would include live video sessions via a web-based platform used by the school, where you interact with the students and teacher.
+OPTION 6: Partner with a teacher to design a custom virtual residency including three to six sessions while students are in distance learning (typically an hour long session per week).

-Apply ASAP to participate in the 2022-23 season
+APPLY ASAP to participate in the 2023-24 season

 Contact Us